MoustafaShaaban/Advanced_Django_Blog/README.md

 * Authenticated users can:

-    * Access a GraphQL endpoint and Run several Quries and Mutations.
+    * Access a GraphQL endpoint and Run several Quries and CRUD Mutations.

     * Create, Read, Update and Delete (CRUD) blog posts on the website.